Teinstein/finstein/README.md

 ## Accessing & Generating Docs

 - To access the docs in HTML version, a shortcut to index.html is provided in DOCS folder.
-- To generate the new docs file enter the following commands in  shell/cmd terminal : (**Note** - Generate docs everytime the code is updated )
+- To generate the new docs, first delete the Finstein.rst file present in the folder to generate a new one.
+Then enter the following commands in  shell/cmd terminal in the DOCS folder : (**Note** - Generate docs everytime the code is updated )
- ``sphinx autodoc -o . ../Finstein``
+ ``sphinx-apidoc -o . ../Finstein/``
  ``make html``